 As few as 10 – 100 viable bacteria can be detected by culture.

-Solid and liquid cultures are incubated for 8 weeks before being reported as NEGATIVE.
+Solid and liquid cultures are incubated for 8 weeks and 6 weeks respectively before being reported as NEGATIVE.

 AFB Microscopic: Auramine fluorescent microscopy